rhuynh502/AIE_CGS_AI/README.md

 with some of the best players, and some of the breeded product.

 There are some buttons that allow for more supervised learning.
 The user can kill all current AI, save the best AI or reset the best fitness score.
 Resetting the best fitness score can lead to some unwanted learning but can also get the AI to break out from a repetition.
+A good use for resetting the best fitness score is when the AI is repeating an action that will never exceed the fitness score.
+The weights of the network will still be the same but the threshold to crossbreed with other AI will happen.

-### AIPlayer
+### AIPlayer Template

 This script is where the network will reside.
 This script will feed forward some inputs to the network and take the output and pass it to another script that will act according to those outputs.
-The values that can be changed are in the `AIStats` scriptable object.
 The `amountOfInputs` is the amount of input nodes the network has.
 This is the same for the `amountOfOutputs` and `amountOfHiddenNodes`.
 These three variables affect how the network looks.
 Here the AIPlayer will do two things.
 It will assess and then perform.